McNopper/ZeroInfinity/README.md

 $0 \cdot ∞$

 *ToDo:*
-*For each step, name the rules and operations.*
+*For each step name the rules and operations.*

 ### Implementation

 In the [test](test/) folder is an implementation of the interval number and the unit tests.

 *ToDo:*
-*Implement the required unit tests for the mathematical Ring.*
+*Implement the required unit tests for the algebraic structure.*

 ### Conclusion